dancard32/dancard32/README.md

 <!-- #################################################################################################################################### -->
 ## About me
 Former rocket scientist, aspiring software engineer.
 I obtained my formal education in aerospace engineering, but am eagerly looking to transition into the world of technology and programming!
-Through my graduate studies focusing of space propulsion, I found my passion of programming.
+Through my graduate studies, I found my passion of programming.
 And after much reflection, I've decided that I would like to pursue this career.

 There's so much to learn and I can't wait to get started!